aitoroses/floxide/docs/adrs/0015-node-abstraction-hierarchy.md

 ## Context

-The Flowrs framework provides multiple node abstractions to support different programming models and use cases:
+The Floxide framework provides multiple node abstractions to support different programming models and use cases:

 1. The base `Node` trait with a single `process` method
 2. The `LifecycleNode` trait with the prep/exec/post lifecycle